 Warwick Ibah Luxury Villas & Spa

-Located in Ubud, Warwick Ibah Luxury Villas & Spa is on the riverwalk and minutes from Gunung Lebah Temple and Blanco Museum.Featured amenities include a business center, complimentary newspapers in the lobby, and dry cleaning/laundry services.A roundtrip airport shuttle is provided for a surcharge (available 24 hours), and free self parking is available onsite.
+When you a stay at Warwick Ibah Luxury Villas & Spa in Ubud, you'll be on the riverwalk, just steps from Gunung Lebah Temple and Campuhan Ridge Walk.Featured amenities include a business center, complimentary newspapers in the lobby, and dry cleaning/laundry services.A roundtrip airport shuttle is provided for a surcharge (available 24 hours), and free self parking is available onsite.
 Read More...